huihut/interview/README_en.md

 void function()
 {
     // object
-    A b;                        // ordinary object, can call all member functions, update constant member variables const A a;                  // constant object, can only call constant member functions const A *p = &a;            // pointer variable, point to a constant object const A &q = a;             // reference to constant object
+    A b;                        // ordinary object, can call all member functions const A a;                  // constant object, can only call constant member functions const A *p = &a;            // pointer variable, point to a constant object const A &q = a;             // reference to constant object